-Item 35 The process of master project preparation and examination are as follows: (1) Appointment of Master Project Advisory Committee (2) Master Project Evaluation in Study Plan B a.
-Master Project Proposal Examination b.
-Appointment of Master Project Defense Examination Committee c.
-Master Project Defense Examination Item 36 TGGS will appoint one master project advisor with the qualification as stated in Item 22 (3) to provide the guidance and monitor the master project.
-Item 37 The main thesis advisor will nominate the committee members to the Dean for further official appointment.
+- Item 35 The process of master project preparation and examination are as follows: - (1) Appointment of Master Project Advisory Committee - (2) Master Project Evaluation in Study Plan B - a.
+Master Project Proposal Examination - b.
+Appointment of Master Project Defense Examination

+- c.
+Master Project Defense Examination - Item 36 TGGS will appoint one master project advisor with the qualification as stated in Item 22 (3) to provide the guidance and monitor the master project. - Item 37 The main thesis advisor will nominate the committee members to the Dean for further official appointment.
 The Master Project Defense Examination Committee comprises of the program lecturer, the expert, and the master project main advisor with at least 3 members in total and the committee members must have the qualification as stated in Item 22 (4).
-However, the chairman should not be the main advisor or a co-advisor.
-Item 38 Master Project Proposal Examination Procedure A student who is eligible to take the Master Project Proposal Examination must register for the master project in that semester and comply with the followings: (1) Complete at least 18 credits of coursework (2) The Master Project Proposal Examination must be completed within 30 days after the master project title is approved and the advisor is appointed.
+However, the chairman should not be the main advisor or a co-advisor. - Item 38 Master Project Proposal Examination Procedure appointed.
 Failure to comply within the specified time, the student must propose a new topic and a new advisor.